 ABOUT THE AWARD

-Entries should be in written format, between 2,000 and 3,000 words, the original work of the author and not have been previously published.
+Entries for 2021 should be in written format, between 2,000 and 3,000 words, the original work of the author and not have been previously published.
 Images should be specific to the project or voyage and the author must have written permission to submit the images for publication.
 Entries should be submitted to firstname.lastname@example.org by 8 August 2021.
 For full details visit: www.yachtingmonthly.com/brianblackmemorial

 ABOUT BRIAN AND LESLEY BLACK